Enter directly into the world of work with an Internship, available in various work sectors, in very professional companies, in and around Florence.

 - Application form and accommodation request.

-During the period of the internship, a contract will be drawn up between the parties, and the intern will be covered by an insurance policy for civil responsibility and workplace accidents.
+During the period of the internship, an agreement will be made between both parties and the intern will be covered by liability and employment insurance.

 Certification and Visas